TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 *Note: Since building the docker image just needs docker, you could do this step on any system that has docker installed -- it doesn't have to on a Ubuntu 22.04 and it doesn't need ROS2 neither.

 ## How to create ros-humble-ros1-bridge package:
 ###  0.)
-Start from the latest ROS 2 Humble system, build a "ros-humble-ros1-bridge/" ROS2 package:
+Start from the latest Ubuntu 22.04 ROS 2 Humble system, create the "ros-humble-ros1-bridge/" ROS2 package:

 ``` bash
     cd ~/